-The Medicaid Tribal Health Improvement Program (T-HIP) offers an unprecedented opportunity for tribes to create programs focused on wellness and disease prevention.
-We support the development of these programs by providing grant funding and technical assistance and by convening T-HIP directors.
+Montana’s Medicaid Tribal Health Improvement Program (T-HIP) offers an unprecedented opportunity for Native nations to create wellness and disease prevention programs.
+Much of our work in this area involves providing grant funding and technical assistance to support the development of these programs and convening program directors.

 Native American people in Montana experience higher rates of many illnesses and live shorter lives, on average, than non-Native Montanans.
 These statistics reflect long-standing inequities, not only in health care but in basic needs such as housing, food, and employment.
 Historically, the funding for wellness and disease prevention programming has met only a tiny fraction of the need.

-The state of Montana worked with Tribal Nations to create T-HIP in 2017.
-The program allows Tribal Nations to receive Medicaid funding for designing and delivering culturally-based wellness and disease prevention programs to their communities.
+The state of Montana worked with Native nations to create T-HIP in 2017.
+The program allows Native nations to receive Medicaid funding for designing and delivering culturally-based wellness and disease prevention programs to their communities.
 T-HIP will enable tribes to build disease prevention programs and address barriers to health such as trauma, unemployment, poor quality housing, and lack of access to healthful foods.